The American Claimant: Characters

 Sally (Gwendolen) Sellers: Daughter of Colonel Mulberry Sellers and Polly Sellers.
 She attends Rowena-Ivanhoe College, "the selectest and most aristocratic seat of learning for young ladies" in the US.
 Like her father, Sally is given to Romantic aspirations and delusions of grandeur.
 She happily takes the name Gwendolen after her father becomes the rightful heir of the Earl of Rossmore.
 However, the narrative describes Sally as having a "double personality": She is both Sally Sellers, who is "practical and democratic," and Lady Gwendolen, who is "romantic and aristocratic."
 During the day she works hard designing and sewing dresses to help financially support her family, and in the evening she upholds the shadowy fantasy of the family's nobility.
 She falls in love with Howard Tracy (Viscount Berkeley) at first sight and later renounces her aspirations of aristocracy in order to be with him.

 Berkeley Rossmore (Howard Tracy): The only son and heir of the Earl of Rossmore.
 According to the narrative, his full name is the Honourable Kirkcudbright Llanover Marjoribanks Sellers Viscount-Berkeley, of Cholmondeley Castle, Warwickshire(which the narrative tells us is pronounced "K'koobry Thlanover Marshbanks Sellers Vycount Barkly, of Chumly Castle, Warrikshr").
 At the beginning of the novel, Berkeley announces his intention to go to America and "change places" with Simon Lathers, the man he considers the rightful heir.
 He wishes to "retire...from a false existence, a false position, and begin [his] life over again, begin it right--begin it on the level of mere manhood, unassisted by factitious aids, and succeed or fail by pure merit or the want of it.
 I will go to America, where all men are equal and all have an equal chance; I will live or die, sink or swim, win or lose as just a man—that alone, and not a single helping gaud or fiction back of it."
-Shortly after his arrival to the United States, the hotel in which he is staying catches fire, and during his escape, he snatches up and dresses himself in the clothes and hat of one-armed Pete, leading everyone to believe that he is a cowboy.
+Shortly after his arrival to the United States, the hotel in which he is staying catches fire.
+During his escape, Berkeley snatches up the cowboy hat and distinctive clothes of a bank robber from the Cherokee Strip whom, coincidentally, Hawkins has been ineffectually tracking.
+When Berkeley is seen in this garb, Hawkins and Colonel Sellers believe that this cowboy-hatted man is the desperado; everyone else believes that he is an English cowboy.
 After the newspapers announce that Berkeley has died in the fire, he decides to renounce his former identity and calls himself Howard Tracy, determining to work for his living according to democratic principles.